cbwinslow/cloudcurio-next-blog/GITHUB_SECRET_MANAGEMENT.md

 1. Go to your GitHub repository
 2. Navigate to Settings > Secrets and variables > Actions
 3. You should see the `CLOUDFLARE_API_TOKEN` and `CLOUDFLARE_ACCOUNT_ID` secrets listed

+## Bitwarden Integration

+This repository also includes scripts for extracting secrets from Bitwarden and managing them locally:

+1. **Bitwarden Extraction**: `scripts/extract-bitwarden-secrets.sh`
+2. **Local Secret Management**: `scripts/setup-local-secrets.sh`
+3. **GitHub Deployment**: `scripts/push-secrets-to-github.sh`

+See `BITWARDEN_SECRET_WORKFLOW.md` for complete documentation on this workflow.

 ## Next Steps